 We’re all familiar with shirts, hoodies, tote bags, and so forth, but limited edition works such as zines and prints can go a long way to offer fans something physical and meaningful beyond the music.
 An effective model in the world of merchandising in this example is pairing merchandise with a digital download, concert tickets, or some kind of exclusive access.

 There’s arguably no sweeter deal than having music that you’ve already made synced with a TV show or film that aligns with your taste, in exchange for getting paid a fee plus royalties on the back end to be collected by a performing rights organization (PRO) such as ASCAP, BMI, or SESAC.
-Read credits and explore Twitter for finding the music supervisors of shows and films that operate in a relevant sonic space, and build a relationship as naturally as possible.
+Read credits and explore Twitter to find the music supervisors of shows and films that operate in a relevant sonic space, and build a relationship as naturally as possible.

 Composing for film, TV, and games

 Made with multimedia in mind but composed from scratch to spec, music for advertising and film / game scoring are worlds of their own.
 Look into the countless music houses that produce commercial music around the world that operate with staff composers and increasingly with freelancers.
-While it’s not an offering all of the time, you can work from home and get paid a demo fee of $200-$500 for submitting 15-30 seconds of music, or (while rates vary widely depending on the scale of the project) get paid tens of thousands if your track is chosen from a massive pool of hopefuls.
+While it’s not an offering all of the time, you can work from home and get paid a demo fee of as much as $200 – $500 for submitting 15 – 30 seconds of music, or (while rates vary widely depending on the scale of the project) get paid tens of thousands if your track is chosen from a massive pool of hopefuls.

 Producing for others and co-writing